 The villagers who were moved by her bravery and her untimely demise built a church at the site of her grave.
 Legend has it that a local river was re-routed to pass directly under the church.

-Eventually, trees sprouted from the roof of the church, but the roots are not visible under the roof and neither inside nor outside the church.
+Eventually, trees sprouted from the roof of the church, but the roots are not visible either under the roof or inside and outside the church.

 Saint Theodora has become an important saint of the Greek Orthodox Church.

 The significance of the oak tree in ancient Greece